 Alcy R. Torres, MD, FAAP

-He has founded and volunteered for the Ecuadorian Association of New England since 2004.
-He Has served on a variety of local, national, and international committees.
-He is a Board Member of the Wellesley United Soccer Club, member of the Wellesley Club, the American Academy of Pediatrics, Section of Global Health, Neurology Section, ICATCH program, and the Child Neurology Society, International Affairs Committee.
-Dr. Torres is a member of the Editorial Board of the most prestigious journals of his specialty: The Journal of Pediatric Neurology, Child Neurology and many more and is the Editor of the Newsletter of the section of Global Health (SOGH/AAP).
+In 2004 he co-founded and volunteered for the Ecuadorian Association of New England.
+He He has served on a variety of local, national, and international committees.
+Currently he is a Board Member of the Wellesley United Soccer Club (WUSC), member of the Wellesley Club, the American Academy of Pediatrics (AAP), Section of Global Health (SOGH), Neurology Section (SONU), ICATCH program, and the Child Neurology Society (CNS), International Affairs Committee (IAC).
+Dr. Torres is a member of the Editorial Board of the most prestigious journals of his specialty: The Journal of Pediatric Neurology, Child Neurology and many more and is the Chief Editor of the Newsletter of the section of Global Health of the American Academy of Pediatrics (SOGH/AAP).

 He has been invited to lecture uncountable times locally, nationally, and internationally in courses, conferences, congresses, grand rounds and in many occassions Key Note speeches consolidating his position as a leader in Pediatric Brain Injury, Global Heath, and Humanism in medical practice.

 Torres A, Newton SA, Crompton B, et al. CSF 5-Methyltetrahydrofolate Serial Monitoring to Guide Treatment of Congenital Folate Malabsorption Due to Proton-Coupled Folate Transporter (PCFT) Deficiency.
-JIMD Rep. 2015; 24:91-96. doi:10.1007/8904_2015_445
+JIMD Rep. 2015; 24:91-96. doi:10.1007/8904_2015_445 Impact: Seminal paper which suggests intramuscular folinic acid therapy twice a day started early in life will prevent neurological damage in these patients.

 Torres, A, Whitney, J, Gonzalez-Heydrich, J. Attention-deficit/hyperactivity disorder in pediatric patients with epilepsy: Review of pharmacological treatment.
 Epilepsy Behav 2008; 12(2):217-33.
 PMID: 18065271.